frontend-collective/react-sortable-tree/README.md

 canDrop                   | func           | Return false to prevent node from dropping in the given location. <div>`({ node: object, prevPath: number[] or string[], prevParent: object, prevTreeIndex: number, nextPath: number[] or string[], nextParent: object, nextTreeIndex: number }): bool`</div>
 shouldCopyOnOutsideDrop   | func or bool   | Return true, or a callback returning true, and dropping nodes to react-dnd drop targets outside of the tree will not remove them from the tree.
 Defaults to `false`. <div>`({ node: object, prevPath: number[] or string[], prevTreeIndex: number, }): bool`</div>
-reactVirtualizedListProps | object         | Custom properties to hand to the [react-virtualized list](https://github.com/bvaughn/react-virtualized/blob/master/docs/List.md#prop-types) rowHeight                 | number or func | Used by react-virtualized.
+reactVirtualizedListProps | object         | Custom properties to hand to the [react-virtualized list](https://github.com/bvaughn/react-virtualized/blob/master/docs/List.md#prop-types) theme                     | object         | Set an all-in-one packaged appearance for the tree.
+See the [Themes](#themes) section for more information. rowHeight                 | number or func | Used by react-virtualized.
 Defaults to `62`.
 Either a fixed row height (number) or a function that returns the height of a row given its index: `({ index: number }): number` slideRegionSize           | number         | Size in px of the region near the edges that initiates scrolling on dragover.Defaults to `100`. scaffoldBlockPxWidth      | number         | The width of the blocks containing the lines representing the structure of the tree.Defaults to `44`. isVirtualized             | bool           | Set to false to disable virtualization.
 Defaults to `true`. __NOTE__: Auto-scrolling while dragging, and scrolling to the `searchFocusOffset` will be disabled. nodeContentRenderer       | any            | Override the default component ([`NodeRendererDefault`](https://github.com/fritz-c/react-sortable-tree/blob/master/src/node-renderer-default.js)) for rendering nodes (but keep the scaffolding generator).
-This is a last resort for customization - most custom styling should be able to be solved with `generateNodeProps` or CSS rules.
+This is a last resort for customization - most custom styling should be able to be solved with `generateNodeProps`, a `theme` or CSS rules.
 If you must use it, is best to copy the component in `node-renderer-default.js` to use as a base, and customize as needed. placeholderRenderer       | any            | Override the default placeholder component ([`PlaceholderRendererDefault`](https://github.com/fritz-c/react-sortable-tree/blob/master/src/placeholder-renderer-default.js)) which is displayed when the tree is empty.
-This is an advanced option, and in most cases should probably be solved with custom CSS instead.
+This is an advanced option, and in most cases should probably be solved with a `theme` or custom CSS instead.

 ## Data Helper Functions